Jerjes0/Jerjes0.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: |
+  I am pursuing my PhD at the Halıcıoğlu Data Science Institute at the University of California, San Diego, where my research focuses on applying Artificial Intelligence (AI) for clinical decision-making and scientific discovery.
+Currently, I am conducting a rotation in the Voytek Lab, doing research on the use of Large Language Models (LLMs) to advance clinical scientific discovery within neuroscience.

-  As a Data Scientist II at ClimateAi, I specialize in implementing mathematical and statistical solutions to comprehend, forecast, and anticipate risks and events linked to climate change.
-My current focus lies in leveraging Geographic Information Systems (GIS) and Machine Learning (ML) to predict water availability.
-Proficient in cloud technologies such as Google Cloud and Amazon Web Services, I strive to harness the power of data for actionable insights in climate science.
+  Previously, I worked as a Data Scientist II at ClimateAi, where I specialized in implementing mathematical and statistical solutions to understand, forecast, and anticipate risks and events related to climate change.
+My work primarily involved leveraging Geographic Information Systems (GIS) and Machine Learning (ML) to predict water availability.
+During this time, I gained expertise in cloud technologies such as Google Cloud and Amazon Web Services, transforming data into actionable insights in climate science.

-  Prior to my current role, I served as a Research Trainee at the Fetal Neonatal Developmental Science Center, affiliated with Harvard Medical School.
-There, I delved into utilizing ML algorithms for fetal brain age prediction, proposing its potential as a biomarker for identifying abnormal behavior.
+  Earlier in my career, I served as a Research Trainee at the Fetal-Neonatal Neuroimaging and Developmental Science Center, affiliated with Harvard Medical School.
+There, I applied ML algorithms for fetal brain age prediction, exploring its potential as a biomarker for identifying atypical development.

-  Excitingly, This fall I will begin my PhD journey at the Halicioġlu Data Science Institute at the University of California, San Diego.
-My research will concentrate on employing Artificial Intelligence (AI) for disease prediction and augmenting clinical decision-making processes.

 # Interests to show in About widget
 interests:
-  - Data Mining
   - Artificial Intelligence
   - Precision Healthcare
   - Responsible Machine Learning
+  - AI for Scientific Discovery

 # Education to show in About widget
 education: